Snap-sec/blog/_posts/2021-09-26-Hacking-Agorapulse.md

 With guest permission in an organization, the user has limited access to the organisation's social profile settings.
 Only users with admin rights can enable or disable the ROI settings for a particular page.

-But we were able to identify a Vulnerable api endpoint through which a user with guest permission was able to change the ROI settings of a page.
+However, we were able to identify a Vulnerable API endpoint through which a user with guest permission was able to change the ROI settings of a page.

 In the below request, by passing the id parameter of a page, a user with guest permission was able to change the ROI settings of any target page without any access to it.

 ```http